Omarabdalgwad/todo-cli/README.md

 # Todo CLI

-A lightweight command-line Todo manager built with *Typer* and *Rich*.
+A lightweight command-line Todo manager built with *Typer* and *Rich*

 ## Features